labex-labs/open-source-labs/go/go-by-example/lab-temporary-files-and-directories/step1_raw.md

 ## Summary

-In this challenge, you learned how to create temporary files and directories in Go using `os.CreateTemp`, `os.MkdirTemp`, `os.RemoveAll`, and `os.WriteFile`.
+In this lab, you learned how to create temporary files and directories in Go using `os.CreateTemp`, `os.MkdirTemp`, `os.RemoveAll`, and `os.WriteFile`.
 Temporary files and directories are useful for creating data that is not needed after the program exits and do not pollute the file system over time.